Ishqiya: Box office

 In three days, the gross box office collections of the film in India crossed Rs.
 150 million on 522 screens.
-Friday morning shows opened with 40–60 percent in key areas like Delhi, Lucknow, Mumbai and Pune evening settled down to 65–70 percent with average occupancy cultivating first day gross box office of Rs.
+Friday morning shows opened with 40–60 per cent in key areas like Delhi, Lucknow, Mumbai, and Pune.
+Evening settled down to 65–70 per cent with average occupancy, cultivating the first day gross box office of Rs.
 38.5 million.
-With glowing reviews ranging from 3–4 star ratings and strong word-of-mouth from audience, Saturday showed an impressive jump of 25–30 percent and settled down to Rs.
-50 million; Sunday showed further jump of 30 percent compared to Friday and 8–10 percent compared to Saturday, garnered a further Rs.
+With glowing reviews ranging from 3–4 star ratings and strong word-of-mouth from audience, Saturday showed an impressive jump of 25–30 per cent and settled down to Rs.
+50 million; Sunday showed a further jump of 30 per cent compared to Friday and 8–10 per cent compared to Saturday, garnered a further Rs.
 54 million to cumulate an opening gross weekend collection of more than Rs.
 140 million at the box office.
-After five weeks Ishqiya grossed Rs.220,500,000 and was declared an above average performer at the box office.
+After five weeks Ishqiya grossed Rs.220,500,000 and was declared an above-average performer at the box office.

 Critical reception

 Anupama Chopra of NDTV wrote, "Ishqiya would have faltered if the performances had not matched the writing but all three leads are absolutely terrific," while giving the movie 3.5 stars out of 5.
 Rajeev Masand of CNN-IBN while giving it 3.5 on a 5-star rating, called it, "a delicious little film that teeters dangerously between saucy comedy and suspenseful noir....the film sparkles for its inspired writing and uncompromised direction."
 Pratim D. Gupta of The Telegraph called Ishqiya "a rollercoaster rustic ride through ishq aaj kal" and praised director Abhishek Chaubey calling his "one of the most assured debuts in recent Hindi cinema."
 Noyon Jyoti Parasara of AOL gave 4 out of 5 stars and said, "Ishqiya could have been an average film had it not been for the screenplay."
 The Indiatimes review also gave 3.5 stars out of 5.
-Taran Adarsh of bollywood hungama while giving the film 4 on a 5 star rating scale, said "You can't help but fall in ishq with Ishqiya.
+Taran Adarsh of Bollywood Hungama while giving the film 4 on a 5 star rating scale, said "You can't help but fall in ishq with Ishqiya.
 Tired of sherbat?
 Try this spicy jaljeera for a change!"